BulgariaOfficial Name: Republic of Bulgaria

-A U.S. passport is required for U.S. citizens who are not Bulgarian nationals.
-The U.S. passport must be valid for at least three (3) months from the expected date of departure from Bulgaria.
-U.S. citizens are authorized to stay in Bulgaria for a total of 90 days within any six-month period without a Bulgarian visa.
+A valid U.S. passport is required for U.S. citizens.
+Your U.S. passport must be valid for at least three (3) months from the expected date of departure from Bulgaria.
+U.S. citizens may stay in Bulgaria for a total of 90 days within any six-month period without a Bulgarian visa.
 This law is strictly enforced.
-You can file an application to extend your stay beyond the original 90 days for urgent or humanitarian reasons, but the application must be submitted to regional police authorities no later than five days prior to the end of the original 90-day period.
 Travelers who have been in the country for 90 days and then leave will not be able to re-enter Bulgaria before the six-month period expires.
 Please plan and apply for your visa early.
-Upon entering the country, Bulgarian immigration authorities request that all foreigners declare the purpose of their visit and provide their intended address.

-Visitors to Bulgaria are also required to maintain medical insurance for the duration of their stay in Bulgaria.
-You may be required to present proof of medical insurance at the ports of entry.
-Please be aware that the hospitals and clinics in Bulgaria are not mandated to accept medical insurance.
-Visitors are required to pay in cash before they can be released from the doctor’s care.
-Visitors are advised to ensure they have access to cash should the need arise.
+- Visitors are required to maintain medical insurance for the durantion of their stay in Bulgaria.
+You may be required to present proof of medical insurance at the port of entry.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Bulgaria.

 Information about dual nationality or the prevention of international child abduction can be found on our website.
 For further information about customs regulations, please read our Customs Information page.